qdzlug/ironbank-pipeline/README.md

 The `yaml lint` and `dockerfile lint` jobs are used to ensure the proper formatting of the following files in each project: `.gitlab-ci.yml`, `download.yaml`/`download.json` file, and `Dockerfile`.

-The `wl compare lint` job ensures that the pipeline run will fail on any branch if the repository structure is incoreect, or if the greylist files can't be retrieved or have a mismatched image name/tag.
+The `wl compare lint` job ensures that the pipeline run will fail on any branch if the repository structure is incorrect, or if the greylist files can't be retrieved or have a mismatched image name/tag.

 The `lint` stage does not allow failures.